Kingsford-Group/mince/README.md

     mkdir build
     cd build

-Now, run cmake to configure MINCE for your system:
+Now, run cmake to configure Mince for your system:

     cmake [FLAGS] ..